The Grange (Toronto): Architecture

-The original house, designed by an unknown architect, was two storeys high, 60 by 40 feet (18 m × 12 m) in area, with a low hipped roof containing a circular window.
+The original house was two storeys high, 60 by 40 feet (18 m × 12 m) in area, with a low hipped roof containing a circular window.
 It is likely that the bricks were made on the property from the heavily clayed soil.
+Noting the absence of an architect of record, William Dendy and William Kilbourn speculated the mason in charge of bricklaying likely designed the layout in consultation with Boulton.
 The windows are double-hung with brick lintels and louvered wooden shutters.
 They are 12-over-12 sash on the main floor and 8-over-8 sash on the second.
 The front door has a moulded reveal and a semi-circular fanlight, with separate sidelights.
 Originally, the gate of the building extended to Queen Street, however the gates have been crowded back to the head of John Street.
 As was the custom at the time, The Grange was built in the middle of a hundred-acre park lot.
 It received the name "The Grange" after a family estate in England.

 Reflecting a sense of Georgian balance, the front door opened onto a central hall with the dining room on the left and the drawing room on the right.
 At the back of the house and on the second floor were bedrooms for the family.
 There were also four large rooms in the attic, probably for the servants.
 The kitchen, food storage areas and scullery were in the basement.

 The property saw two major expansions, with the first series of expansions occurring in the 1840s.
 Several additions were made to the house, possibly because there had been a fire (this is difficult to confirm).
 These changes included the enlargement of the drawing room; the elimination of three bedrooms to create a large second-floor assembly room; and an addition on the west end to house an office.
 William Boulton, who was mayor of Toronto four times and a Member of Parliament, might have needed such a space.
 The front hall was also enlarged and a new central staircase installed.
 The painted glass window depicting the family crest was also added.
 This crest is a visual play on the name Boulton, as it shows a barrel pierced by an arrow, or bolt, with a hogshead of wine or tun.
 The family motto — "Dux vitae ratio" ("The guide to life is reason") — rests below the crest, always reminding the Boultons of their British ancestry.
 William, the secretary of the Turf Club, built St. Leger Race Course to the north.